goshiphq/goship-cms/content/blog/6-factors-that-influence-dry-van-rates.md

 ---
-title: 6 Factors That Influence Dry Van Rates
+title: 6 Key Factors That Influence Dry Van Rates
 intro: You can generate major savings in your logistics operations by planning around the factors that influence dry van rates.
 Learn about the 6 main factors that influence the dry van rates here..
 postedAt: "1633008060780"
 news: false
-description: Dry van rates are influenced by many factors beyond fuel prices and distance.
-Learn more in this GoShip blog.
+description: The dry van freight shipping rates vary wildly throughout the year.
+  Failure to learn about dry van shipping rate trends can cause significant damage to potential earnings.
 keywords: dry van rates
-altText: "dry van "
+altText: dry van, dry van rates, dry van trailer
-image: images/dry-van-rates.jpg
+image: images/goship-website-image-template-1024-x-768-px-27-.png
 ---
 Due to its high availability, affordable rates, and versatile operations, many companies and businesses rely on dry van shipping for local and nationwide freight transportation.

 However, dry van freight shipping rates vary wildly throughout the year.
 Failure to learn about dry van shipping rate trends can cause significant damage to potential earnings.
 With this in mind, businesses need to keep track of the dry van shipping market and know the specific factors that can cause massive rate fluctuations.